United Ireland: Minor parties

+British parties

 Of the British parties, the Conservative Party is explicitly unionist; it has formally been called the Conservative and Unionist Party since a merger with the Liberal Unionist Party in 1912.
 The UUP was affiliated with the National Union of Conservative and Unionist Associations until 1985.
 The Northern Ireland Conservatives are a minor unionist party in Northern Ireland.

 Historically, there has been support for a united Ireland within the left of the British Labour Party, and in the 1980s it became official policy to support a united Ireland by consent.
 The policy of "unity by consent" continued into the 1990s, eventually being replaced by a policy of neutrality in line with the Downing Street Declaration.
 The former Labour leader Jeremy Corbyn supports a united Ireland, although he has said that it is "up for the Irish people to decide" whether to remain part of the UK.
 They do not organise electorally in Northern Ireland, respecting the SDLP as their sister party within the Party of European Socialists.
 Similarly, the Liberal Democrats co-operate with the Alliance Party and share their support of the Good Friday Agreement while expressing reservations about what they perceive as 'institutionalised sectarianism' in the agreement.
 Former Alliance leader Lord Alderdice is a member of the Liberal Democrats in the House of Lords.
 One supporter of a United Ireland in the Liberal Democrats was Michael Meadowcroft, MP for Leeds West between 1983 and 1987.

-Northern Ireland opinion polling

-This graph shows yes/no Irish re-unification poll results excluding non-standard questions such as those that may refer to additional factors.
-The phrasing of the question asked in the polls varies.